 Tour des Farms

 Tour des Farms has been a project of the Connecticut Resource Conservation and Development Council since 2003.
 The Connecticut Tour des Farms was initiated as a project with a mission of protecting and enhancing the rural character and agriculture in Connecticut.
 Together with partner organizations CT RC&D designs the Tour to highlight agriculture in a region of Connecticut, as well as promoting healthy lifestyles and locally grown food.
 These bicycle rides have toured the rural countryside across Connecticut, raising money and awareness for the diversity and vitality of Connecticut’s farms.
-CT RC&D will hold its next ride in beautiful Litchfield County in 2018.
+CT RC&D will hold its next ride in 2019.
 Check back for more details soon.